 Research findings indicate that mindfulness is associated with enhanced emotional regulation.
 Meaning, you can direct yourself to perform goal-related behaviour without getting overwhelmed by emotions.
 Plus, emotional recovery is faster when you practice mindfulness.

-In another study, the participants perform a brief mindfulness exercise, and they complete a task which they would usually consider delaying.
+In another study, the participants perform a brief guided mindfulness exercise, and they complete a task which they would usually consider delaying.
 Later on, they rated their intention to complete the task.
 This study clarifies that mindfulness, attention, and procrastination are closely linked to one other.
 There is a strong association between mindfulness, increased ability to sustain attention, and low procrastination.

 Not to forget, mindfulness affects physical health too.
 The study’s findings reveal that mindfulness could be used to tackle the health problems of procrastinators, such as stress.

 Research indicates that the higher the level of procrastination, the lower the level of mindfulness.
-Therefore, you can successfully use mindfulness to fend off procrastination.
+Therefore, you can successfully use mindfulness meditation to fend off procrastination.

 Simple mindfulness tips to reduce procrastination